 English Language Institute (Other)

 I have taught thousands of lessons, to all ages and levels, including those with disabilities or learning disorders.
 NYS certified teacher; w/ MS in Art Therapy.
-Look for my free workshops at the Katonah Public Library for parent and professionals this fall: Art for Special Needs Support.
 I am also TESOL Certified.
-I offer my students both homework support and hands-on multi-sensory games and art activities to reinforce learning or to strengthen weaknesses.
+I am currently teaching at a special needs high school.
+I offer my tutor clients both homework support and hands-on multi-sensory games and art activities to reinforce learning or to strengthen weaknesses.
 Proven success (Please read clients' comments) Semi-private sessions available at $35/per student. (up to 4 in group)

 Experienced with bi-lingual classes, and adult English as a second language.
-I also taught basic computer skills, grammar, writing, English, social studies, elementary science and math.
+I also taught basic computer skills, grammar, writing, English, social studies, science and math, basic Spanish and Health.
 I have taught visual arts to k-adults, including HS/college drawing and painting.

 In addition to academic and special needs growth, I can offer home-school arts lessons and home-bound arts and crafts visits.
 I am a professional development presenter for educators, parents, nurses, school social workers and psychologists.
-I am currently traveling to individual students within an 11 mile radius from Katonah.
-I can meet students who are outside that circumference for a slightly higher fee.
+I am currently traveling to individual students within an eight-mile radius from Katonah/Mt.
+Kisco (the later during the school year) or outside that circumference for a slightly higher fee.